travetto/travetto/module/base/README.md

 * `env` - The environment name.
 Will usually be one of `dev`, `test`, or `prod`.
 Can be anything that is passed in.
 * `profiles: Set<string>` - Specific application profiles that have been activated.
 This is useful for indicating different configuration or run states.
 * `debug`/`trace` - Simple logging flags.
 These `boolean` flags will enable or disable logging at various levels.
 By default `debug` is on in non-`prod` or `e2e` mode, and nowhere else.  `trace` is always off by default.
-* `cwd: string` - The root of the current project,
 * `appRoots: string[]` - The file root paths for the application, the default set is the current project.
 Order matters with respect to resource resolution.
 All paths should be relative to the project base
 * `hasProfile(p: string): boolean;` - Test whether or not a profile is active.